X-Jagger/100-days-of-code/r1-log.md

 #### Thoughts:
 - Imitating others' works in codepen.io is a fast way to learn CSS ~
 - Keep on swimming

+### Day7 August 12
+#### Progress:
+- Joined the chengdu FCC offline activity for the first time
+- learned half part of chapter mongodb
+#### Thoughts:
+- Taking part in communication activities is a little waste of time ...